Skip To Main Content

 Multilingual English Learner Master Plan

 Our Multilingual English Learner Master Plan is aligned with the California English Learner Roadmap and was developed in collaboration with teachers, administrators, staff, and parents.
-The Master Plan is a framework and guide for the implementation of services and support for our Multilingual English Learners.
+The Master Plan is a framework and guide for implementing services and support for our Multilingual English Learners.

 English Language Proficiency Assessment for California (ELPAC)

 Each spring, the Summative English Language Proficiency Assessment for California (ELPAC) measures students' progress in English language proficiency.
 The four areas assessed in English are listening, speaking, reading, and writing.
 Information from the Summative ELPAC is used to identify language support needed for students to work towards reclassification.
-All students who are English learners in transitional kindergarten through twelfth grade will take the ELPAC every year as required by federal and state law.
+All English learners in transitional kindergarten through twelfth grade will take the ELPAC each year, as required by federal and state law.

 English Learner Advisory Committee (ELAC)